Pylons/pyramid/docs/narr/traversal.rst

    to using traversal to attempt to map the request to a view.
 If the name ``*traverse`` is in a route's ``path`` pattern, when it is matched, it is also possible to do traversal *after* a route has been matched.
-See :ref:`urldispatch_chapter` for more information.
+See :ref:`hybrid_chapter` for more information.

 Items contained within the object graph are analogous to the concept of :term:`model` objects used by many other frameworks (and